Proposed changes to sensory evaluation of New Zealand grape wine for export

-We'd also like to hear any other suggestions you might have for determining export wine is free from obvious fault.
+We also wanted to hear any other suggestions you might have for determining export wine is free from obvious fault.

-This consultation opens on 24 May and closes on 11 July.
+This consultation opened on 24 May and closed on 11 July.

 New Zealand Grape Wine Export Code [PDF, 160 KB]

-The current mechanism for determining that exported wine is free from obvious fault is to have a sensory panel evaluate the wine.
-We are proposing that the process could be simplified and made more efficient, especially given the robustness of the regulatory framework in place under the Wine Act 2003.
+At 24 May 2021, the mechanism for determining that exported wine was free from obvious fault was to have a sensory panel evaluate the wine.
+We proposed that the process could be simplified and made more efficient, especially given the robustness of the regulatory framework in place under the Wine Act 2003.

-Our preferred mechanism is option 2.
+Our preferred mechanism was option 2.
 This option is effectively the current alternative option for sensory evaluation when there are COVID-19 alert levels 3 or 4 in force.

-An analysis of the 3 options is in section 4.3 of the consultation document.
+An analysis of the 3 options was in section 4.3 of the consultation document.